Will LED Lights Save Money?

-These savings claims are of course based on averages and assumptions; but can you calculate how much you will really save by switching to LED lighting?
-This article provides the answer.
+Switching your standard light bulbs to LED bulbs can save you money.
+The savings claims you see on websites like ours are of course based on averages and assumptions; but can you calculate how much you will really save by switching to LED lighting?
+This rest of this article provides the answer.

 How LED light bulbs save you money